nielstron/gramps-web/README.md

 - **Connection graphs:** Explore how two people are connected through family relationships, including connections beyond shared ancestry.
 - **Titles:** Derive a person's titles from graduation and coronation events.
 - **Edit history:** Search past changes to find when and how records were edited.
-- **Administration:** Manage email delivery, invitations, API keys, navigation, and AI-assistant settings from the interface.
+- **Administration:** Manage email delivery, API keys, navigation, and AI-assistant settings from the interface.
+- **Invite links:** Invite people to Gramps Web via (customizable) E-Mail invitations, even when registration is disabled, and allow them to configure the rest.

 ### Changed behaviour